bailey27/cppcryptfs/README.md

 Because the encryption in reverse mode is deterministic, you can use a utility like rsync to back up the encrypted files, and it will copy only the files that have changed.
 Also, if your backup utility supports delta-syncing (as rsync does) when working with the unencrypted data, then it will also do delta-syncing with the encrypted data in reverse mode as long as the data is changed in-place.
 However, if data is inserted into a file, then a cascading change will appear in the encrypted file data from the point at which the data was inserted (actually, starting with that whole encryption block) and the data from there on will need to be copied again.

+It is possible to mount a mounted reverse filesystem in forward mode.
+The forward filesystem will be read-only as well.
+This is useful mainly for testing.

 Command Line Options
 ----